 15. Springfield is the perfect place to raise a family

 Move to Springfield, OH and raise a family!

 Springfield is a place where your neighbors feel like family.
 The close-knit Springfield communities make it a fantastic family-friendly living environment.
 Chatting with neighbors and offering a plate of cookies is a great way to get acquainted with neighbors.

 16. Springfield's residents practice a variety of religions

 Thirty percent of people in Springfield are religious.
-There are a variety of religions that are practiced in Springfield.
-Some of these religons include Catholic, Baptist, Lutheran, Islam, Judaism, and many more.
+However, there are a variety of beliefs that are practiced in Springfield.
+Some religions include Catholicism, Baptist, Lutheran, Islam, Judaism, and many more.